 The demand for Enerflex's products and services are influenced by several factors that impact its customers, including: the price of and demand for oil and natural gas; demand for associated infrastructure; transportation costs; access to qualified personnel; the availability and pricing of materials and component parts; the availability and access to capital; regional and global politics; regional and global economic conditions; local, national, and international laws and regulations including taxation, royalty frameworks, and environmental laws and regulations; and commodity price speculation in the investment markets.
 As a result, Enerflex's customers are constantly assessing ways to reduce the costs associated with their operations.
-To accommodate customer needs and demand for Enerflex's products and services, Enerflex reviews its business strategy and product offerings in light of trends in the markets in which it operates.
+To accommodate customer needs and demand for Enerflex's products and services, Enerflex regularly reviews its business strategy and product offerings in light of trends in the markets in which it operates.

 The Company views its competitive landscape by region.
-In the USA during 2020, the principal competitors for Engineered Systems project work were SNC Lavalin, and a number of private U.S.-based corporations; and the principal competitors for Rentals and Service offerings were USA Compression Partners, Archrock, CSI Compressco, and a number of private U.S.-based corporations, including Kodiak Gas Services.
-In the Rest of World segment during 2020, the principal competitors were Exterran Corporation and SNC Lavalin, as well as local competitors in each of the countries in which we operate.
-In Canada during 2020, the principal competitors were a number of private Canadian-based corporations that are able to provide some combination of products and services similar to Enerflex's Engineered Systems, Service, and Rental offerings.
-See "Risk Factors - Competition".
+In the USA during 2021, the principal competitors for Engineered Systems project work were SNC Lavalin, SEC Energy Services, and AG Equipment Co., and a number of private U.S.-based corporations; and the principal competitors for Energy Infrastructure and Service offerings were USA Compression Partners, Archrock, CSI Compressco, and a number of private U.S.-based corporations, including Kodiak Gas Services.
+In the Rest of World segment during 2021, the principal competitors were Externan Corporation, SNC Lavalin, Thermo Design Engineering, Euro Gas

+Systems, UOP, and Schlumberger, as well as local competitors in each of the countries in which the Company operates.
+In Canada during 2021, the principal competitors were a number of private Canadianbased corporations that are able to provide some combination of products and services similar to Enerflex's Engineered Systems, Service, and Energy Infrastructure offerings.
+See "Risk Factors - Competition."

-Competitive Issues in the Oil and Natural Gas Service Industry under increasing pressure on a worldwide basis.
+Competitive Issues in the Oil and Natural Gas Service Industry

+The availability of major components used in the fabrication of Enerflex's products and access to skilled personnel to meet the technical and trade requirements for designing and assembling these products are under increasing pressure on a worldwide basis.
 The Company's global footprint assists Enerflex in managing these issues by broadening the markets in which personnel can be accessed and allowing the Company to manage its inventory levels on a larger scale thus improving its supply chain.
 In addition to the various business risk factors outlined in the section of this AIF entitled "Risk Factors" below, investors should be aware of the following competitive issues in the USA, Rest of World, and Canada segments.